 It’s not a week as a parent and as a teacher that I don’t witness a disagreement between children.
 It humors me that even if the conflict comes to emotional tears or unfortunate blows that our youth can occasionally beat us to the punch in choosing peace over pride with apologizing in moving on.
-We have to sometimes push our pride to the side in thinking of the overall picture in acting in wisdom, and we must allow our faith as believers to be the catalyst forefront with our actions to take ownership when we’ve done anything that put a strain on our relationships with others.
+We have to push our pride to the side in thinking of the overall picture in acting in wisdom in dealing with conflict.We must allow our faith as believers to be the catalyst with our actions to take ownership in wrongs and misunderstandings.
+If we find ourselves at fault with anything that puts a strain on our relationships with others we are to make it right selflessly.

 Ephesians 2:8